gauravsri/ReproducibleResearch_Project1/PA1_template.md

 NEWDF <- arrange(select(merged.data, steps, date, interval), date, interval)
 ```

 4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```r